 We also have a variety of other kayak tours and tours for backpacking, cycling, snowshoeing and hiking.

 Enjoy the Awesome Outdoor Life! * Kayaking 7 days a week * Beginners Welcomed! * Located near Crater Lake National Park

-4 person total minimum clients needed per tour * additional fees may apply * Tag along with your own kayak on a tour is $40.00 per person
+4 person total minimum clients needed per tour * additional fees may apply * Tag along with your own kayak on a tour is $40.00 person * Gratuities not Included

 An Unforgettable Experience! * 3 Days of Fun!

 Kayaking is a Great Sport to get Involved In.

 Using our Kayaking Tips will help keep you safe.
 Kayaking puts you on the water, outdoors in places few can get to without a kayak.
 If you love the outdoors, you will love kayaking!
 Going down a pristine river, floating on an alpine lake, exploring the coastal waters, watching the wildlife, catching that fish of a lifetime or just hanging around floating with friends is a great way to spend the day!